zyzzu/onnxruntime/docs/ONNX_Runtime_Mobile_NNAPI_perf_considerations.md

 Below is an example for the MNIST model comparing what happens to the ORT format model created with _basic_ or _extended_ optimizations when loaded with the NNAPI EP enabled.

-As the _basic_ level optimizations result in a model that only uses ONNX operators, the NNAPI EP is able to handle the majority of the model in a single function, as NNAPI can execute all the Conv, Relu and MaxPool nodes in a single NNAPI model as they are all connected.
+As the _basic_ level optimizations result in a model that only uses ONNX operators, the NNAPI EP is able to handle the majority of the model as NNAPI can execute the Conv, Relu and MaxPool nodes.
+This can be done using a single NNAPI model as all the nodes NNAPI can handle are connected.
+We would expect performance gains from using NNAPI with this model, as the overhead of the device copies between CPU and NNAPI for a single NNAPI node is likely to be exceeded by the time saved executing multiple operations using NNAPI in a single NNAPI model.

-The _extended_ level optimizations introduced the custom FusedConv nodes, which the NNAPI EP ignores as it only looks for ONNX operators that it can handle.
-This results in two nodes using NNAPI, each handling a single MaxPool node.
-The performance of this model is likely to be significantly worse than running it using only the CPU EP due to the device copies between CPU and NNAPI.
+The _extended_ level optimizations introduce the custom FusedConv nodes, which the NNAPI EP ignores as it will only take nodes that are using ONNX operators that NNAPI can handle.
+This results in two nodes using NNAPI, each handling a single MaxPool operation.
+The performance of this model is likely to be adversely affected if the NNAPI EP enabled, as the overhead of the device copies between CPU and NNAPI (which are required before and after each of the two NNAPI nodes) is unlikely to be exceeded by the time saved executing a single MaxPool operation using NNAPI.
+Better performance may be obtainable by disabling the NNAPI EP so that all nodes in the model are executed using the CPU EP.

 <img align="center" src="images/mnist_optimization_with_nnapi.png" alt="Changes to nodes by NNAPI depending on optimization level of input.">